 Instead of expensive treatment and surgery, apply a paste of Lajuki lata and the roots of Ashwagandha on the sagging breasts to improve posture.

-14. For treating Stomach Ache and Intestinal Worm:
+14. For treating Stomach Aches and Intestinal Worms:

 All you have to treat stomach problems and intestinal worms are – to make a paste of the leaves of this plant and mix this paste with honey and consume it for 3-4 days daily.

 15. For treating snake bites: